-Contingent consideration pertains to the put option granted by the Group to the selling shareholders of KA Group in connection with the Company's acquisition of the remaining 30% equity interest in KA Group.
-At the reporting date, the contingent consideration is measured at the present value of the aggregate exercise price for each of the three tranches of 10% equity interest.
+Contingent consideration pertains to the put option granted by the Group to the selling shareholders of K.A.
+Group in connection with the Company's acquisition of the remaining 30% equity interest in K.A.
+Group.
+At the reporting date, the contingent consideration is measured at the present value of the aggregate exercise price for each of the three tranches of 10% equity interest which may be exercised on 4 September 2018, 2019 and 2020 respectively.